Butler dynasty: Butlers of Mountgarret

 Mountgarret may take its name from the townland of Tifeaghna (Mount Garret) in the civil parish of Sheefin, in the barony of Galmoy or from Clomantagh (Mount Garret) in the civil parish of Clomantagh in the County of Crannagh.
 Both baronies are in the northwestern corner of County Kilkenny.
 The Viscounts are recorded as significant landowners there (where they occupied lands around Clomantagh Castle for many centuries), as well as holding lands in the neighbouring civil parish of Coolcashin.
 It may also refer to a district of the town of New Ross in County Wexford.
 This branch was in turn an offshoot of the Polestown branch.
+In 1911 the 14th Viscount Mountgarret was created Baron Mountgarret of Nidd, West Riding, Yorkshire in the Peerage of the United Kingdom.